AadityaJVin/ZTNA-Device-Fingerprinting/docs/EXPLANATION.md

 - `docs/diagrams/*.mmd`: Mermaid sources for optional rendered diagrams.

 ## Client code (Python, Windows-only)
-- `dpa/example_onboard.py`
+- `dpa/client.py`
-  - Role: Entry point for demo.
+  - Role: Client entry point.
 Orchestrates collection and fingerprinting; prints attributes and the final 64-hex device ID.
   - Why: A minimal, single-command way to run and see the output without any server.
   - Key behavior:
     - Calls `collect_device_attributes()` to gather identifiers.